SiteGround is a popular shared hosting provider that offers its users multiple different hosting options.

 Remember that solid 99.99% uptime average?
-Well, there’s a reason SiteGround doesn’t drop the ball here.
-It would cost them a lot of money.
+Well, there’s a reason SiteGround doesn’t falter here – it would cost them a lot of money.

-Usually, when you dig into a web host’s terms of service, there’s only bad stuff buried in the fine print.
+Often, when you dig into a web host’s terms of service, there’s only bad news buried in the fine print.

-SiteGround surprised us, but in a good way.
-Under their Service Level Agreement, they “guarantee network uptime of 99.9% on annual basis.”
-If they ever dip below that threshold, you’ll get compensated with free months of hosting.
+SiteGround surprised us in a good way.
+Under their Service Level Agreement, they guarantee “network uptime of 99.9% on an annual basis.”
+If they ever dip below that threshold, you will get compensated with free months of hosting.

-Now, there are a few caveats with how it’s calculated.
+Now, there are a few conditions to how the uptime is calculated.
 Any scheduled or emergency maintenance issues are exempt.
-If something you do causes the downtime (like exceed resources, install applications that don’t work, or violate terms), then obviously they’re not on the hook.
-And any major external attacks on their systems could sidestep this policy this, too.
+If something you do causes the downtime (such as exceed resources, install applications that don’t work, or violate terms), then SiteGround does not take responsibility.
+Any major external attacks on their systems could sidestep this policy, too.

 8. 30-Day Money-Back Guarantee

 SiteGround features a full 30-day money-back guarantee on all shared hosting plans.
-Their cloud, VPS, and dedicated hosting plans only come with a 15-day refund for comparison.
+In comparison, their cloud, VPS, and dedicated hosting plans only come with a 15-day refund.

 Like many other hosts, domain name fees and any other “extras” are usually not refunded.
-And this refund policy only applies to brand new customers, too.
+And this refund policy only applies to brand new customers.
 So you can’t get refunds on renewal plans.